AI Subscription Comparisons

 How to choose between X Premium, SuperGrok, and Heavy

-If you are trying to decide between X Premium, Premium+, SuperGrok Lite, SuperGrok, and SuperGrok Heavy, this guide explains the two plan lines, the public pricing signals, the unclear parts, and who should buy each one.
+If you are trying to decide between X Premium, Premium+, SuperGrok Lite, SuperGrok, and SuperGrok Heavy, this guide separates the two subscription lines first, then explains the public pricing signals, the boundaries of what is actually confirmed, and who each option fits.

 Contents

-If you have looked at Grok plans lately, the confusion is not the number of names.
-The confusion is that those names do not belong to one subscription line.
+If you have looked at Grok plans lately, the confusing part is not the number of names.
+It is that those names sit across two different subscription lines.

 You will see X Premium, X Premium+, SuperGrok Lite, SuperGrok, and SuperGrok Heavy discussed together as if they are interchangeable.
 They are not.
 Some Grok benefits live inside the X platform subscription stack.
 Others belong to the standalone Grok.com and Grok app experience.
 On top of that, many public descriptions still use phrases like higher limits and much higher rate limits instead of giving a clean quota table.

-As of April 1, 2026, based on accessible xAI pages, X Help, and the US App Store listing, it is easiest to split Grok plans into two families:
+As of April 7, 2026, based on accessible xAI pages, X Help, the logged-in X Premium signup page, and US App Store purchase listings, it is easiest to split Grok plans into two families:

 • X subscriptions: Basic, Premium, and Premium+